fredgibbs/fredgibbs.github.io/cv/index.md

 ## Selected Presentations and Participations
+*Personal Failure and Decentralized Digital History*
+American Historical Association (Jan 2017)

+*Data, Humanities and the History of Medicine: New Pedagogical Approaches* American Association for the History of Medicine (April 2016)

 *The Universals and Particulars of Poison in the Sixteenth Century*
 History of Science Society (Nov 2015)